Anxiety, anger and hope as women face childbirth during coronavirus pandemic

 “My midwife told me: maternity wards have never been cleaner,” she said.
 “I try not to let it get to me too much.
 I still walk my dog every day and drink coffee at the local shop.”

+“It’s surreal.
+I’ve never seen anything like this in my life,” he said.
+“People around me I know are dying.

+“I’m freaking out about that.
+We are bringing a baby into this pandemic,” he said.

-Additional reporting by Stine Jacobsen and Jacob Gronholt-Pedersen in Copenhagen, Joanna Plucinska in Warsaw, Malgorzata Wojtunik in Gdansk, Luiza Ilie in Bucharest, Clara-Laeila Laudette in Madrid, Johan Ahlander in Stockholm, Kate Kelland in London; Writing by Justyna Pawlak; Editing by Mike Collett-White and Janet Lawrence
+Additional reporting by Stine Jacobsen and Jacob Gronholt-Pedersen in Copenhagen, Joanna Plucinska in Warsaw, Malgorzata Wojtunik in Gdansk, Luiza Ilie in Bucharest, Clara-Laeila Laudette in Madrid, Johan Ahlander in Stockholm, Kate Kelland in London and Michael Martina in Detroit; Writing by Justyna Pawlak; Editing by Mike Collett-White and Janet Lawrence